-Leonardo's Last Supper is preserved in the refectory, or Cenacolo, at Santa Maria delle Grazie in Milano.
+Leonardo's Last Supper is preserved in the refectory, or Cenacolo, of Santa Maria delle Grazie in Milano.

-As well as experimenting with the representation of the scene, Leonardo also experimented with the creation method: he shunned the fresco technique (the most commonly used for wall paintings) in favour of mixed tempera on plaster.
-However, his work immediately showed signs of deterioration and already seventy years after its completion it was in ruined state, nonetheless, the restoration completed in the ‘90s brought the original colours to light.
+As well as experimenting with the representation of the scene, Leonardo also experimented with artistic means: he shunned the fresco technique (then most commonly used for wall paintings) in favour of mixed tempera on plaster.
+Because of this, his work immediately showed signs of deterioration and seventy years after its completion it was in already in a partly ruined state.
+The successful restoration completed in the ‘90s stabilized the painting and brought the original colours back to light.

 The mural is extremely fragile and requires meticulous conservation: for this reason visits are limited and must be booked well in advance.

-If you want to continue your journey in Leonardo’s footsteps in the city, click here for all our suggestions.
+If you wish to continue your journey in the city in Leonardo’s footsteps, click here for all our suggestions.

 Closed Mondays, Christmas, New Year's Eve and May 1st